PB2: What It Is—And 9 Creative Ways To Use It!

 Whether you’re using a dairy (like Greek yogurt, fruit, or even a hummus base, PB2 blends in flawlessly—and saves you 145 calories and 15 grams of fat.

-Powdered PB, fat-free cream cheese, vanilla extract and mini chocolate chips create an orgasmic dip that won’t ruin your body goals.
+Powdered PB, fat-free cream cheese, vanilla extract, and mini chocolate chips create a delicious dip that won’t ruin your body goals.
 In fact, according to the American Chemical Society’s Journal of Agricultural and Food Chemistry, flavanols (organic compounds) in chocolate have been linked to lowered blood sugar and decreased body fat.

 Get the recipe from It’s Yummi.